Damdev-95/skill2mastery/week_one/assignment.md

 1. Write a basch script that create 20 users from a csv file with default password.
-    10 users to sys-admin group
+    * 10 users to sys-admin group
-    5 users to data-admn group
+    * 5 users to data-admin group
-    5 users to database
+    * 5 users to database group

 2. Implement Q1 using ansible playbook